 - Serves a crowd.
 This quite possibly might be the most simple dessert you could ever make to serve a crowd.
 It’s perfect for celebrating holidays, birthdays or potlucks.

 Why is it Called Dump Cake?

 You guessed it…you literally dump the ingredients into a pan and bake it!
 No mixing or heavy lifting required.
-It’s similar to a cobbler in the sense that there is a fruit filling on the bottom, followed by a buttery, cakey topping.
+It’s similar to a cobbler or even a pineapple upside down cake in the sense that there is a fruit filling on the bottom, followed by a buttery, cakey topping.

 Simply dump the canned fruit into the pan, followed by the dry cake mix and butter slices.
 That’s it!
 If this isn’t the easiest cake recipe with few ingredients that you’ve ever made, then I don’t know what is!

 The great thing about dump cakes is that you can use any combination of cake mix or fruit that you have stored in your pantry.
 You literally can’t mess them up!